See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Experiments and Results

 \subsubsection{Phantom Resection: Feedforward mode}

-A square well of $6 \times 6 \times 2~\mathrm{mm}^3$ was defined in simulation, and an ablation plan was generated.
-The dimensions were chosen to approximate the typical size of brain tumor samples, where other laser-based thermal therapies, such as laser interstitial thermal therapy, are not applicable.
+A $6 \times 6 \times 2~\mathrm{mm}^3$ square well target was chosen and simulated to approximate the typical size of brain tumor samples, where other laser-based thermal therapies, (e.g. laser interstitial thermal therapy) are not applicable.
 The resection plan was terminated once the residual tumor volume fell below 25\% of the objective.
-The same plan was then executed on the RATS system using a tissue phantom.
-Because it was impractical to clean the protective window after every ablation step, the window was inspected for debris every three steps.
+The same plan was then executed on a tissue phantom using RATS, and the window was inspected for debris every three steps (chosen as a heuristic).
 Upon completion, a post-ablation OCT scan was acquired.
 The simulated plan, post-ablation volume, and associated errors are presented in Fig.~\ref{fig:planning_results} and Table~\ref{tb:planresults}.
-The RMSE and MAE errors increased by $26.19 \%$ and $43.86 \% $ over simulated results when executed.
+The real RMSE and MAE errors increased by $26.19 \%$ and $43.86 \% $ over simulated results.